rlankhorst/zip-recipes/src/README.md

 = 4.23 =
 Bug fixes and new (premium only) feature: saving recipes to Yummly, Pinterest and Big Oven.

+= 4.24 =
+Fixed more issues with theme styles

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==